 Furthermore, the ancient language of Babylon was Akkadian until Daniel, when Aramaic became the lingua franca in that region.
 This language shared by those in the region from Babylon through Syria to Judea opened the door to collective information.
 The Jews of Babylon wrote their treasured Talmud in this language.[1]www.britannica.com/topic/Aramaic-language

-Interestingly, this language and Hebrew share a similar alphabet.
+Interestingly, Aramaic and Hebrew share a similar alphabet.
 The overlap of languages, knowledge, and oral history opens the possibility of the Magi’s journey to Jerusalem.

-Historians admit that the religion of the Magi, Zoroastrianism relied heavily on oral repetitions of critical religious ideas.
+Historians admit that the religion of the Magi, Zoroastrianism, relied heavily on oral repetitions of critical religious ideas.
 So much so that the British Museum labels them an “oral religion”.[2]www.bl.uk/works/sacred-texts-zoroastrianism The proximity of the Jewish remnant in Babylon, Susa, and Mesopotamia region allowed for the oral sharing of ideas.
-The wise men often referenced the connections of good omens that local people shared – especially any news about the birth of a Messiah king.
+The wise men of the region often referenced the connections of good omens that local people shared – especially any news about the birth of a Messiah king.

-The Persian/Jewish connections in the Old Testament dominate the scene of the post-exilic prophets, as well as the well-known interactions with Cyrus the Great and Darius the Great decreeing the rebuilding of the temple site in Jerusalem.
+The Persian/Jewish connections in the Old Testament dominate the scene of the post-exilic prophets, as well as the well-known interactions with Cyrus the Great and Darius the Great, decreeing the rebuilding of the temple site in Jerusalem.
 The reader of Ezra will see his friendly interactions with Artaxerxes illustrating more than a political connection, but a personal, close knowledge of Artaxerxes to the priestly Jewish ways (Ezra 7).
-Their interactions display more than what one could expect unless they had a deeper connection.
+Their interactions display more than expected unless they have a deeper connection.
+An observant historian will see these points of connection, which provide irony in why the Wise Men came to Jesus.

 Great Irony: